 The cost of moving house

-The cost of moving house is significantly higher than expected for many people.
+The cost of moving house is significantly higher than many people expect.
 In fact, research suggests that around 85% of people underestimate how much it will cost them to move.

 There are many things to consider when calculating the cost of moving house.
 From estate agent’s fees to removal fees, surveyor’s costs to stamp duty.
 This guide will help you to calculate how much it will cost you to move house, and our handy checklist will ensure you’re in complete control of your move.